JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 If your library has missing or incompatible artwork:

 Album Artwork Downloader is probably the best bet for now, as the other options dont rly work in my script at the moment.
+Added 2nd theme layout with Bio artwork that downlaods a cover to your music folder.

 * A **Last.fm API key** is required for biography and album artwork fetching: